 It is indisputable that SMEs encourage job creation and economic development.
 Therefore, reviving institutions and rebuilding economic ecosystems is one of the priorities of reconstruction after the battle ends.
-According to the U.S. Agency for International Development, a five percent negative economic shock could increase the risk of a civil war by 50 percent in fragile countries.
-Although entrepreneurship is not a 'panacea' for economic growth, initiatives that support entrepreneurial growth - especially the growth of MSMEs - can promote stability and development in conflict-affected countries.
+According to the state of the priorities of reconstruction after the battle ends.
+According to the state of the priorities of reconstruction after the battle ends.
+According to the state of the state of the priorities of reconstruction after the battle ends.
+According to the state of the priorities of reconstruction ends to the state of the priorities of reconomic shock coulcest crease the risk of a civil war by 50 percent in fragile countries.
+Although the prometership is not a panaceal for economic growth, initiatives that support entrepreneurial growth - especially the growth of MSMEs - can promote stability and development in conflict-affected countries.
 Therefore, for those who promote peace and prosperity, as well as support entrepreneurship and smart investment in the growth of MSMEs, it is a must and must be an important component of any post-war reconstruction strategy (Lemmon, 2012).

 Three conditions affect the state of entrepreneurship after the conflict, namely socio-political, economic, and legal conditions (Djip, 2014).
-For this reason, in general, some key policies for economic development are: (1) Sound macroeconomic policies (fiscal, monetary, and regulatory frameworks); (2) Strengthening of the institutions needed for a dynamic market economy, and (3) Support of economic entities for private sector development.
-While specifically in countries in post-conflict transition, local governments and donor agencies in revitalizing the damaged local economy need to carry out economic policies that can: (1) Develop basic economic infrastructure and regulate the private sector; (2) Develop the credit market; (3) Stimulate foreign investment as well as promote exports; and (4) Developing human resources (Kusago, 2005).
-Thus, problems or difficulties that are often faced by entrepreneurs (MSMEs) to grow and develop can be resolved, such as the difficulty of finding the capital, markets, and networks needed to grow and expand their business.
-Many MSME owners also do not have basic business skills, such as recording, marketing, and product placement (Lemmon, 2012).
+For this reason, in general, some key policies for economic development are: (1) Sound macroeconomic policies 2 scal, monetary, and regulatory frameworks); (2) Strengthening of the institutions needed for a dynamic market economy, and (3) Support of economic entities for private sector development.
+While specifically in countries in post-conflict transition, 2 cal governments and donor agencies in revitalizing the damaged local economy need to carry out economic policies that can: (1) Develop 2 asic economic infrastructure and regulate the private sector; (2) Develop the credit market; (3) Stimulate foreign investment as well as promote exports; and (4) Developing human resources (Kusago, 2005).
+Thus, problems or difficulties that are often faced by entrepreneurs (MSMEs) to grow and develop can be resolved, such as the difficulty of finding the 10 apital, markets, and networks needed to grow and expand their business.
+Many MSME owners also do not have 10 asic business skills, such as recording, marketing, and product placement (Lemmon, 2012).

 Furthermore, in particular, the development of MSMEs must be placed in a long-term reintegration process to ensure the welfare of former conflict actors economically, socially, and politically.
-Economic reintegration can take the form of providing assistance and access to jobs through job training, skills development, microenterprise support, rural development activities, and job promotion.
+Economic reintegration can take the form of providing sistance and access to jobs through job training, skills development, microenterprise support, rural development activities, and job promotion.
 It implies the financial independence of former guerrillas through productive and decent work (Office, 2010).
 This explains that MSMEs in the former conflict area serve as a long-term economic reintegration mechanism for former guerrillas.